Ekram49/Ekram49.github.io/aboutme.md

 Alongside the coursework, I also completed a thesis on battery energy storage systems (BESS) and their integration with a ship’s power generation system.
 The research explored how BESS could address the limitations of conventional marine electrical systems—offering smarter power management, reducing auxiliary engine running hours, and delivering both economic and environmental benefits via fuel savings and reduced blackouts.
 I analyzed control strategies, engine load responses, and system design, and proposed improvements to enhance efficiency and overcome current limitations.

-After successfully defending my thesis, I earned my Bachelor’s in Marine Engineering from Bangladesh Maritime University in 2019.
+After successfully defending my thesis, I earned my Bachelor’s in Marine Engineering from [Bangladesh Maritime University](https://bmu.edu.bd/)in 2019.

 <h2> Tech Life </h2>